YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 ```

-This method returns the bounding box of the element, or `null` if the element is not visible.
+This method returns the bounding box of the element matching the locator, or `null` if the element is not visible.
 The bounding box is
 calculated relative to the main frame viewport - which is usually the same as the browser window.

+**Details**

 Scrolling affects the returned bounding box, similarly to
 [Element.getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).
 That